hjvogel/h_basement/CONTRIBUTING.md

-# Contributing to Microverse Repository
+# Contributing to Microverse Repository - Connecting many to a new open Metaverse

+## Read from Croquet >

 The github issues are for bugs and feature requests for the Croquet Microverse system itself.
 If you have a general question in using Microverse, please use the [Croquet Community Discord](https://croquet.io/discord).